RHS Malvern Spring Festival School Garden Challenge

 Be part of one of the festival highlights by creating a School Garden at RHS Malvern Spring Festival.

-RHS Malvern Spring Festival School Garden Challenge is an opportunity to bring together different aspects of the school curriculum into a single project, culminating in the creation of a school garden at the largest RHS Show outside of London.
+RHS Malvern Spring Festival School Garden Challenge is an opportunity to bring together different aspects of the school curriculum into a single project, culminating in the creation of a school garden at this prestigious show.

-Ideal for single class or whole school; primary, middle or secondary school-aged pupils, the School Garden Challenge is the highlight of the year for many of the entrants.
+Ideal for a single class, afterschool club or the whole school; primary, middle or secondary school-aged pupils, the School Garden Challenge is the highlight of the year for many of the entrants.
 The Challenge is open to schools or home educator groups, from any of the three counties or further afield, provided that the participating children are still of compulsory school age.

 The School Garden Challenge also represents an excellent opportunity for you to promote your school and to engage with your local community.

-To help support you on the School Garden Challenge grants of £300 are provided to help with the expenses associated with participation.
+To help support you on the School Garden Challenge journey, grants of £300 are provided to help with the expenses associated with participation, as well as support throughout from horticulture specialists, sponsors and Three Counties’ Education Team.

 You can be as creative as you like when designing your garden.
 You may decide to incorporate a tree, plant a living hedge, build a bug hotel…the possibilities are endless!

-To be added to the mailing list for future years, please contact Jayne Unwin, Shows Education Executive.
+To be added to the mailing list for future years, please contact the Education Team

 If you’re still not sure about taking part take a look at what some of the schools have to say who have built gardens in the past: